mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 : PNG does not natively support animations (as GIF does), so APNG ("Animated Portable Network Graphics") was developed to fill this need.
 APNG is only supported in Firefox, though a Chrome extension is available.

 WebP
-: Currently--at the time of writing--only supported in Chrome[^firefox_webp], WebP hosts all features of PNG and GIF while providing very good compression of photographic images (like JPEG) with very little perceivable quality loss.
-Originally criticized for lacking animation support among other features, the latest versions of WebP have addressed all noted drawbacks.
+: At the time of writing, this format is only supported in Chrome and Opera[^firefox_webp].
+WebP includes all features of PNG and GIF while providing exceptional compression of photographic images (like JPEG) with very little perceivable quality loss.
+Originally criticized for lacking animation support and other features, the latest versions of WebP has addressed all noted drawbacks.

 [^jpeg_xr_analysis]: http://people.mozilla.org/~josh/lossy_compressed_image_study_october_2013/